 - 2 cups sugar

-Cream sugar and shortening, add eggs one at a time.
+Cream sugar and shortening or butter, add eggs one at a time.
 Mix dry ingredients and whisk together; add to sugar mixture.
 Mix in apples.
 This will look thick and strange – it’s ok, just forge ahead.

 Spread in a 9 x 13 pan, bake at 350 degrees for one hour.
 The top should look dried and a little darkened in places.
 Test by pressing lightly on the top of the cake, when the indentation comes back up, the cake is done.